Dan Pfaff: Coaching Philosophy

 Pfaff has coached: Donovan Bailey—The 1996 Atlanta Olympic Gold Medalist in the 100m; As well as Bruny Surin and Glenroy Gilbert—who teamed with Bailey to win the 4 × 100m relay in Atlanta; Greg Rutherford who won the London 2012 Olympics in the men's long jump.

-His career in track and field has seen incredible success over the past four decades.
+His career in track and field has seen successful over the past four decades.
 He is considered a leader in high performance coaching.
 Some of his high profile clients include NFL player Antonio Brown.